PanoPepino/string_cosmo_communication/docs/index.rst

 Example Presentation
 --------------------

-This is an example of a presentation crafted with Manim + Manim-Slides + Beanim + String_Cosmo (Focus on the scientific sketches):
+This is an (old) example of a presentation crafted with Manim + Manim-Slides + Beanim + String_Cosmo (Focus on the scientific sketches):

 .. raw:: html